 define('DB_DIR', '/home/youraccount/database_directory/');

-Visit your WordPress install and you should be greeted with a setup page.
+Visit your WordPress install, and you should be greeted with a setup page.

-optimize will drop the size of the database by only keeping the required content of posts, pages, and plugins, this will improve the performance of WordPress overall.
+Optimize will drop the size of the database by only keeping the required content of posts, pages, and plugins.
+This will improve the performance of WordPress overall.

 Now you have WordPress running on SQLite installed on your system.